avsm/platform/bootstrap/dune/doc/usage.rst

     $ dune build --only-packages pkg1,pkg2,... @install

-This option acts as if you went through all the dune files and commented out the stanzas refering to a package that is not in the list given to ``dune``.
+This option acts as if you went through all the dune files and commented out the stanzas referring to a package that is not in the list given to ``dune``.

 Invocation from opam